alexdo1000/Catppuccin-Noir/README.md

 ---

 Embrace the perfect blend of style and functionality.
 Try Catppuccin Noir today and transform your VS Code interface into a sophisticated, productivity-boosting workspace.
+Experience the ultimate dark theme for Visual Studio Code with Catppuccin Noir – where aesthetic meets efficiency in coding.